Feyerabend/cc/ch08/sec8.5/README.md

 are increasing the entropy of the universe by a minimum measurable amount.
 The universe keeps accounts.

-[^paper]: In 1997, I wrote a short essay on thermodynamics and its historical development ("Något om Strömer, Arrhenius och Sveberg över entropi och värmedöd") What I found particularly striking was its correspondance to information theory, which I did not have the opportunity to explore further.
-Arrhenius e.g. introduced a probabilistic view of thermodynamic processes at the molecular level.
-Taken together, their work points toward a common framework in which macroscopic behavior is understood via distributions over microstates--precisely the perspective later formalised in information theory as entropy.
+[^paper]: In 1997, I wrote a short essay on thermodynamics and its historical development ("Något om Strömer, Arrhenius och Svedberg över entropi och värmedöd").
+What I found particularly striking was its correspondence to information theory, which I did not have the opportunity to explore further.
+Svente Arrhenius, for example, introduced a probabilistic view of thermodynamic processes at the molecular level, and taken together, the work of all three points toward a common framework in which macroscopic behavior is understood via distributions over microstates--precisely the perspective later formalised in information theory as entropy.

 ### Channel Capacity and the Noisy Channel Coding Theorem